LemmaSoftware/akvo/README.md

 This allows data processing to be repeatible, which is a major benefit.

 ## Languages
 Akvo is written primarily in Python 3, but has components written in R as well.
 The graphical user unterface is written in PyQt5.
-An interface to modelling software written in C++ is in development.
+An interface to modelling software written in C++ (Lemma and Merlin) is in development.